BuriXon-code/YouTermux/README.md

 ### YouTube age limitations:

-The script has implemented features and flags `-c` | `--cookies` that allow him to use YouTube cookie files of the selected browser.
+The script has implemented features and flags `-c` | `--cookies` that allow script to use YouTube cookie files of the selected browser.
 This allows logged in users to download content with applied age restrictions.

 >[!NOTE]
 > To use this option, the user must be logged in to YouTube in a selected browser.